 If one liquor combination isn't working out, try pouring in another order.
 There will also be times when the liquor you want to be the top layer slips underneath the liquor that's already in the glass.
 In many cases, it will still form a nice layer.
 Due to all the variables, experimentation is required, even if you have a recipe to follow.

 Floating alcohol or any liquid ingredient is not difficult and it is a great bartending technique to learn.
 Take your time and pay attention to how it feels when you get the perfect layer, then try to repeat that.
 It may take a few drinks to get it, but the blunders are just as enjoyable to drink.

-- Slowly pour the liquor over the back of the spoon and on top of the drink.
+Slowly pour the liquor over the back of the spoon and on top of the drink.
 Move the spoon up as the glass fills.

-Practice really is the best way to get the feel for creating clean layers.
+Practice really is the best way to get a feel for creating clean layers.
 It can be a challenge at first, but it gets easier over time.
 To start, give a few simple layered cocktails a try, such as the Irish coffee or white Russian.
 Both use a cream float, which is one of the easiest ingredients to work with.

 - To keep the layering effect, do not stir the drink and keep agitation to a minimum while moving the glass.